chippyash/Monad/README.md

 are supplied.

 Neither the Monadic interface or the abstract Monad class define how to set a value on construction of a concrete Monad.
-Ostensibly, you could use bind() to do this after construction, but it usually makes sense to set the Monad's value on construction.
+It usually makes sense to set the Monad's value on construction.
 Therefore in most circumstances you would create concrete Monad classes with some form of constructor.